sudhanshuraheja/golem/README.md

 - [x] Setup config file at ~/.golem/config.golem.hcl
 - [x] Show version
 - [x] Merged config files in ~/.golem/*.golem and ./*.golem
+- [x] Migrate config to a separate struct with fewer pointers
 - [ ] Use ~/.config/ instead of .golem
 - [ ] Open recipe file for editing via CLI